bmoshe/bootcamp-backend/chapters/Chapter 8 - GraphQL Queries.md

 end
 ```

-**NOTE**: When we call `authorize(...)` in a Query or Mutation, we need to pass a second argument which is the method
+**NOTE**: When we call `authorize(...)` in a query or Mutation, we need to pass a second argument which is the method
 in the policy that we want to call.
 In a controller, `authorize(...)` will automatically infer the method to call based
 on the controller action.
-However, in a Query, it's not able to do so.
+However, in a query, it's not able to do so.
 In this case, calling `authorize(task, :show?)` calls the `show?` method in the `TaskPolicy`.
 Beyond that, the method
 behaves as it would in a controller.